 Once it’s dry, you can use a waterproofing wash or spray.
 This is a great investment that preserves and maintains your poncho.
 You can use the spray and leave it to dry.
 If you’re going to use the wash, toss your poncho in the washing machine.
 Add the waterproof wash as you would a regular detergent, and set the machine to a gentle cycle.
 Leave to air dry.

 Once you find a quality poncho you’ll wonder how you ever managed to live without it.
 They’re functional, versatile, and don’t take up too much space.
-After reading our review, we know you’ve already picked your top choice for the best rain poncho for hiking.
+After reading our review, we know you’ve already picked your top choice for the best rain ponchos.

 Our number one pick is the Snugpak Patrol Poncho.
 It’s the most expensive on our list, but for good reason.
 It’s made from the exclusive Paratex Dry fabric which is breathable and lightweight.
 It’s durable to handle tugs and pulls without rips or tears.
 Besides being a reliable poncho, it can be used as an emergency shelter from the rain.